Circassian diaspora: Israel

 There are five to ten thousand Circassians in Israel, living mostly in Kfar Kama (5,005) and Rehaniya (5,000).
 These two villages were a part of a larger group of Circassian villages around the Golan Heights.
 As is the case with Jewish Israelis, and the Druze population living within Israel, Circassian men must complete mandatory military service upon reaching the age of majority.
 Many Circassians in Israel are employed in the security forces, including in the Israel Border Police, the Israel Defense Forces, the Israel Police and the Israel Prison Service.

 Libya

-Around 35,000 Circassians live in Libya, most of them are in the city of Misurata 200 km east of Tripoli.
+Around 35,000 Circassians live in Libya, most of them are in the city of Misrata 200 km east of Tripoli.

+Cyprus

+In Cyprus, the Circassians have settled in the villages of Tserkezoi and Tsiflikoudia, near Limassol.

-Eastern Europe
+Europe

 Kosovo

 A small minority of Circassians had lived in Kosovo Polje since the late 1880s, as mentioned by Noel Malcolm in his seminal work about that province, but they were repatriated to the Republic of Adygea in southern Russia in the late 1990s.

+Poland

+A small population of 26 Circassian-speakers lived in Congress Poland in the Russian Partition of Poland, according to the 1897 census.